M2SVid: End-to-End Inpainting and Refinement for Monocular-to-Stereo Video Conversion: End-to-End Stereoscopic Video Refinement

-We introduce \ours, an efficient end-to-end model for generating a high-quality right video from the reprojected right video.
+We introduce \ours, an efficient end-to-end model for generating a high-quality \textit{right video} from the \textit{warped right video} $V_{r}^{warp}$.
 While this problem is similar to the standard video inpainting task, it comes with a set of unique properties, as described next.

-\parpoint{\textbf{(1)}} In our setup where we render a right camera view, the inpainting holes are always introduced in regions where there is an increase in the depth value, as we move horizontally from left to right in the image.
-Furthermore, the inpainting regions are guaranteed to correspond to the background, \ie the far plane.
-Thus, as opposed to a general-purpose inpainting model such as for object removal, our inpainting model can learn to use context from only one side of the inpainting regions, corresponding to the far plane. \parpoint{\textbf{(2)}} In a general inpainting setup, the model is only required to generate the missing pixels, while keeping the rest of the image unaltered.
-However in our case, the regions outside the inpainting mask can also contain artifacts introduced by errors in the depth map, or interpolation during forward splatting.
+\parpoint{\textbf{(1)}} In our setup for rendering a right camera view, inpainting holes appear in regions where depth increases from left to right.
+These regions correspond to background, so unlike general-purpose inpainting (e.g., object removal), our model can rely on context from only one side of the hole.

+\parpoint{\textbf{(2)}} In a general inpainting setup, the model is only required to generate the missing pixels, while keeping the rest of the image unaltered.
+In our case, however, regions outside the inpainting mask may also contain artifacts from depth-map errors or interpolation during forward splatting.
 These artifacts are especially common in presence of thin structures such as fences, where the estimated depth can have substantial errors.
-Fortunately, we can leverage the original left video to correct the errors introduced by the reprojection operation.
+Fortunately, we can leverage the original left video to correct the errors introduced by the reprojection.

-\parpoint{\textbf{(3)}} In a single image inpainting task it is necessary to hallucinate content in the missing regions due to lack of additional information.
-A video inpainting model can leverage information from multiple frames.
-However when the inpainting holes are large, the model is still required to perform substantial hallucination.
-In contrast, the inpainting regions are expected to be much thinner in our task (i.e., as controlled by the maximum disparity $D_\text{max}$ parameter).
-As a result, the inpainting problem is greatly simplified and the model can try to copy information from other temporal frames to avoid hallucination.
+\parpoint{\textbf{(3)}} In the image inpainting task, the model \textit{must hallucinate} content in missing regions due to the lack of additional information.
+A video inpainting model can instead use information from multiple frames, though large holes still require substantial hallucination.
+In our task, however, the inpainting regions are much thinner (i.e., as controlled by the maximum disparity $D_\text{max}$).
+As a result, the inpainting problem is greatly simplified and the model \textit{can copy} information from other temporal frames to avoid hallucination.

 We develop a custom architecture for the right view generation task aiming to exploit the aforementioned properties.